Cancer treatment for people with RAD51C mutations

 - NCT04171700: A Study to Evaluate Rucaparib in Patients With Solid Tumors and With Deleterious Mutations in HRR Genes (LODESTAR).
 This study is researching the PARP inhibitor rucaparib for patients with advanced solid tumors and with deleterious mutations in Homologous Recombination Repair genes, including RAD51C.

-NCT02401347: Talazoparib Beyond BRCA (TBB) Trial.
-People with an BRIP1 mutation who have metastatic triple-negative breast cancer may qualify for this study.
+- NCT02401347: Talazoparib Beyond BRCA (TBB) Trial.
+People with an RAD51C mutation who have metastatic triple-negative breast cancer may qualify for this study.
 Talazoparib (Talzenna) is a type of treatment known as a PARP inhibitor, which is approved for metastatic breast cancer in people with a BRCA mutation.
-This study is looking at how well talazoparib works in people with a RAD51C or other mutation.
+This study is looking at how well talazoparib works in people with other mutations.

 - NCT04030559: Niraparib Before Surgery in Treating Patients With High Risk Localized Prostate Cancer and DNA Damage Response Defects.
 This trial studies how well niraparib, when given before surgery, works in treating patients with high risk prostate cancer that has not spread to other parts of the body.